In a nutshell

 - You need to be prepared that an actual job of an entertainment lawyer is not going to be all that different from that of any other lawyer.
 “The day would be the same as that of a junior associate working on a matter in any industry: reading, drafting, spending a long time on the phone with clients.
 It’s no different than work for any similar transactional or litigation practice group,” confesses Ruth Fisher, a co-chair of Gibson Dunn's media, entertainment and technology practice group.
 You will be expected, however, to understand very industry specific requirements, such as “where the rights are owned and how they are owned.”

-- “If you could visualize it, you have to think about it as a wheel, where there’s IP, advertising, data content, and technology – all of those are interrelated,” illustrates James D. Taylor at Loeb & Loeb.
+- “If you could visualize it, you have to think about it as a wheel, where there’s IP, advertising, data content, and technology – all of those are interrelated,” illustrates James D. Taylor of Loeb & Loeb.
 You will need to master many different disciplines whether you are sports or media lawyer, and excel at those.
 Although it means more work, he stresses that “the value and benefit of this is that you develop a holistic approach.”

 - Work in the fun sector is far from being just fun!
 There is an awful lot to learn as you go: “It takes a great deal of hard work to stay current.
-Projects move very quickly,” warns Kenneth Florin, co-chair of advanced media and technology and chair of digital and social media groups at Loeb & Loeb.
+Projects move very quickly,” warns Kenneth Florin, co-chair of advanced media and technology and chair of digital and social media at Loeb & Loeb.
 “It’s not a nine to five job, but if you want to dig deep, there’s plenty of opportunity.”

 - The fast pace and an ever-changing nature of the job is what actually makes it so exciting and special: “I think what’s of particular interest to younger attorneys is that the legal landscape is changing fairly dramatically because of technology,” says James D. Taylor.
 “What’s unique is that what we are doing hasn’t existed before: we are at the very beginning of digital revolution with things continuing to accelerate.”
 On the other hand, some elements of work do not change, so you can expect some continuity: “Whether it is a talented director creating a new movie, or an artist creating a new recording, you have issues around that.
 Disputes arise between actors and studios.
 Those existed 30 years ago and stay the same,” reveals Glenn D. Pomerantz, litigation partner in the Los Angeles office of Munger, Tolles & Olson.